OmniMAE: Single Model Masked Pretraining on Images and Videos: Experiments

 \subsection{Comparison to Prior Work}

 In~\cref{tab:sota}, we compare \OURS's representation on our image and video classification benchmarks with other \sota self-supervised methods.
 We focus on methods which use a Transformer backbone, ViT, or an architecture based on Transformers like \swin.
 To the best of our knowledge, prior work does not explore joint pre-training except for BEVT~\cite{wang2021bevt}, which does masked image modeling followed by joint masked image and video modeling.
-Unlike \OURS, BEVT only focuses on video representations and does not evaluate its representations on image recognition.
+Unlike \OURS, BEVT only focuses on video representations and does not evaluate on image recognition.

-\OURS is pretrained for 1600 epochs.
-Training with \imnetShort and \kineticsShort or \imnetShort and \sthsthShort leads to similar results, so we use the latter when scaling model size.
-Across all benchmarks, \OURS performs competitively for \emph{both} image and video recognition when compared to the best models trained separately for either modality. \OURS also performs favorably compared to methods like MaskedFeat which are pretrained only for video with specialized architectures on larger video datasets.
-This shows that our pretraining serves as a competitive initialization for transferring models on all modalities.
+\OURS is pretrained for 1600 epochs (\vitH for 2400 epochs).
+Training with \imnetShort and \kineticsShort or \imnetShort and \sthsthShort leads to similar results, so we use the latter when scaling model size. \OURS performs competitively for \emph{both} image and video recognition when compared to the best models trained separately for either modality. \OURS also performs favorably compared to methods like MaskedFeat which are pretrained only for video with specialized architectures on larger video datasets. \OURS serves as a competitive initialization for transferring models on all modalities.
 More notably, \OURS's performance improves significantly with larger architectures.
-Using \vitH, \OURS's performance is better or within the margin of error across all benchmarks.
+Using \vitH, \OURS \textbf{performs better or within the margin of error across all benchmarks}.
+Notably, \OURS even outperforms concurrent works which use similar approaches while solely focusing on video representation learning.